 Drama in Coleraine College aims to foster students’ creativity

-Through out the Key Stage 3 curriculum, students undergo a range of learning experiences which allow them to explore themselves, and the world in which they live.
+Throughout Key Stage 3, students take part in a range of learning experiences which allow them to explore themselves, and the world in which they live.
 A range of forms and mediums of drama are taught, including:

 We explore a variety of issues which give them a heightened awareness of the social, political and historical world we live.
 A variety of practitioners and theatre genres are studied allowing students to work collaboratively to control and develop drama which produces clear and insightful meaning.

 Paper 2 allows students in a group to construct their own piece of drama for performance for an external examiner.
 Each piece should last approximately 30 minutes and can be either scripted or student devised, or a mixture of both.